Skip to main content

 Environment Variables

-Gateway .env (shared defaults)
+Gateway .env (global secrets)

 # ~/.mcp-gateway/.env